 - In-flight amenity fees (beverages, food, pillows/blankets, etc.)

 Do you spend $200 with a single airline for expenses like these?
 I’d imagine the airline you pick would be the one you fly on the most so hopefully you have status or at least the co-brand credit card to get a free checked bag.

 Other travel cards will reimburse for any airline expense, including airfare, so AMEX is way behind the rest of the market with this benefit.
 To use the benefit, I have to charge the fees to the AMEX Platinum card.

 2. The Uber Monthly Credit Can Easily Go Unused

 I don’t travel every month and I don’t need to use Uber at home except for special circumstances.
 Using $15 a month is a pain and I often found myself looking at Uber Eats on the 29th of the month to order something for lunch to use up the money.
 I always had to pay extra because between ordering the food, delivery fee, and tip, the bill was always over $15.

 3. I Only Have To Renew Global Entry Every Five Years

 Getting a $100 Global Entry credit once every five years (they’ll allow every four because you need to renew early) isn’t worth $100.
 It’s worth $25 a year.
 No, that’s not even right.
 For four of the years, it’s worth zero.
 I also have several other cards that provide this benefit and have a lower annual fee.

 4. I Don’t Shop At Saks Fifth Avenue

-Giving me $50 credit at a store I never have gone to is worth about nothing to me.
-I used the credit just so it wouldn’t go to waste but I don’t consider it to be worth $100 a year.
+Giving me $50 credit at a store I have never gone to is worth about nothing to me.
+I used the credit so that it wouldn’t go to waste but I don’t consider it to be worth $100 a year.